ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-loader-command.md

 * Apache Kafka
 * PostgreSQL

-When run, the `loader` command reads from a specified TOML configuration file to:
+When run, the `loader` command:
+* reads from a specified TOML configuration file containing key/values for the data source and target table
-* Connect to the data source
+* uses that information to ingest data from the data source
-* Ingest data from the data source and saves to a FeatureBase table
+* then copies to the target table

 ## Before you begin